nogasgofast/Adventure_Wrench/README.md

 ## creating binary distrobutions

-First you have to build the application as stated in python intall instructions.
+First you have to build the application as stated in python install instructions.
 Then you can do the following: pip install cx_Freeze
 Make sure to read how cx_Freeze works and is used.
 Might be important info.